wwivbbs/docs/doordoormud.md

 # Door Mud
 ***

-You can get this door from here: http://dmud.thebbs.org/
+You can get this door from here: http://dmud.thebbs.org/.
+And Checkout the [DoorMud docs](http://dmud.thebbs.org/sysdocs.htm) too.
 ## Known Issues

 Issue | OS